andymckay/cleardjango/text/recipe_02.rst

 The key changes here are:

-1. We've created a view to process the request
+1. Created a view to process the request.
-2. We've changed the urls to use that view
+2. Changed the urls to use that view.

 So with that in mind, let's hope over to databases.